 - Take the iron wire and bend it using pliers.
 Bend 4 cm at a 45-degree angle right in the center.

 - After measuring 9 cm on both sides using the center point, bend the wire inwards at a 90-degree angle.
-This time measure 8 cm on both sides of the wire and bend again at a 90-degree angle inwards.
+This time measure 8 cm on both sides of the wire and bend again at a 90-degree angle inward.

 - Bend last time at a 45-degree angle with a 4 cm measurement on both ends of the wire.